 PRRB Dec.
-No. 2018-D3 Dated: November 6, 2017
+No. 2018-D5 Dated: November 20, 2017

 This case is before the Administrator, Centers for Medicare & Medicaid Services (CMS), for review of the decision of the Provider Reimbursement Review Board (Board).
 The review is during the 60-day period in § 1878(f) (1) of the Social Security Act (Act), as amended (42 USC 139500 (f)).
 The parties were notified of the Administrator's intention to review the Board's decision.
-CMS' Center for Medicare (CM) commented, requesting a partial reversal of the Board's decision.
-The Medicare Administrative Contractor (MAC) commented requesting a partial reversal of the Board's decision.
-The Provider also commented requesting that the Board's decision be reversed in part.
+CMS' Center for Medicare (CM) and Medicare Administrative Contractor (MAC) commented, requesting a partial reversal of the Board's decision.
+The Medicare Administrative Contractor (MAC) also commented requesting a partial reversal of the Board's decision.
 Accordingly, the case is now before the Administrator for final administrative decision.